treehouseapps/weather_app/README.md

 # React + Vite
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Installation
-Clone the repository
+1, Clone the repository

-bash
-Copy
-Edit
 git clone https://github.com/yourusername/weather-app.git

-Navigate to the project directory
+2, Navigate to the project directory cd weather-app

-bash
-Copy
-Edit
-cd weather-app
-Install dependencies
+3, Install dependencies

-bash
-Copy
-Edit
 npm install

-Create an .env file for API keys
+4,Create an .env file for API keys

-Add your weather API key (e.g., OpenWeatherMap) in the .env file: bash
+Add your weather API key (e.g., OpenWeatherMap) in the .env file:
-Copy
-Edit
 VITE_WEATHER_API_KEY=your-api-key-here

-Run the development server
+5, Run the development server

-bash
-Copy
-Edit
 npm run dev

-Open your browser and go to http://localhost:3000 to view the app.
+6, Open your browser and go to http://localhost:3000 to view the app.

 Usage
 Enter the name of a city in the search bar to get the current weather information.
 The app will display the temperature in Celsius, the weather condition, and the rain probability.

 Contributing
 Feel free to fork the repository and submit pull requests if you would like to contribute.
 Any improvements or bug fixes are welcome!